MediCIS/ontospm-checker-owlapi/README.md

-# OntoSPM ontology sanity check
+# OntoSPM sanity check

 Java NGTest utility for sanity checks of OntoSPM.
-All tests assert a message when the test is not passed.
+All tests assert a message when the test does not pass.
+Some tests are inforational only (no issue).

+Dependencies: Java 8 & Apache Maven

+## Use

-1. Change the `PATH` of the ontology local file.
+1. Change the `PATH` of the ontology local file (class `ClassesNGTest`).
-2. Test sanity checks by running Maven: `mvn test`.
+2. Test sanity checks by running the test goal: `mvn test`.